-Mr. Lee Beng Tek, male, a Malaysian Citizen, aged 49, is the Director of Dynaspan Furniture Sdn Bhd, a wholly owned subsidiary of the Group.
+Mr. Lee Beng Tek, male, a Malaysian citizen, aged 50, is the Director of Dynaspan Furniture Sdn Bhd, a wholly owned subsidiary of the Group.
 He joined the Group in 1989 as Production Manager and was appointed as Production Director in 1995.
 He is responsible for all the production activities.
-He has more than 28 years of working experience in the furniture industry.
+He has more than 29 years of working experience in the furniture industry.
 Prior to joining the Group, he worked as a Production Supervisor in a furniture manufacturing company in Prai from January 1988 to April 1989.

-Ms. Moy Ean Chung, female, a Malaysian Citizen, aged 41, is the Senior Finance Manager of the Group.
-She joined the Group in 2003 as Assistant Finance Manager and was appointed to her current role in 2010.
+Ms. Lee Siew Yen, female, a Malaysian citizen, aged 37, is the Finance Manager of the Group.
+She joined the Group in 2017 as Finance Manager.
 She is responsible for the financial planning and accounting functions of the Group.
-Ms. Moy graduated with a Bachelor of Accountancy (Hons) from Universiti Utara Malaysia.
-She is a member of Malaysian Institute of Accountants (MIA).
-Ms. Moy started her career as an auditor with a local audit firm.
+Ms. Lee graduated with a Bachelor of Accountancy (Honours) from Universiti Utara Malaysia.
+She is a member of the Malaysian Institute of Accountants.
+Ms. Lee started her career as an auditor with a local audit firm.
 She later joined a public listed company where she has gained exposure in financial planning and accounting functions.